w311/cloudpak8s/_content/integration/deploy-queue-manager.md

 -
 {:toc}

-This page provides the guidance for installing MQ for both on-prem and ROKS.
+This page provides the guidance for installing MQ for both Red Hat OpenShift on-prem and on IBM Cloud.

 ### Create MQ instance in Cloud Pak for Integration